iamtheyammer/fetch-ford-service-manuals/README.md

 ### Download the manual!

-To download the manual, run `yarn start -c templates/params.json -s templates/cookieString.txt -o /directory/where/you/want/the/downloaded/manual/`.
+To download the manual as PDFs, run `yarn start -c templates/params.json -s templates/cookieString.txt -o /directory/where/you/want/the/downloaded/manual/`.
 You should see output that looks like [this](img/example-output.png).

 Make sure that the directory for the downloaded manual is empty-- it'll have lots of subfolders.

 You can get more param information by running `yarn start --help`.
+Notably, `--saveHTML` will save `.html` files along with the `.pdf` files downloaded by default, and `--ignoreSaveErrors` will continue downloading manuals if an error is encountered, skipping the file with an error.

 It can take a little while!
 On a fast computer with a fast internet connection, and, more importantly, a fast disk drive, over 15 minutes to download the manuals for the 2005 Taurus.
 Be patient!